 Sarah says that’s pretty much how It’s a Penalty began.
 She explains:

 “We harness the power of sport to prevent human trafficking, exploitation and abuse globally by running events and raising awareness during major sporting occasions.

-“It’s now been running for eight years and we’ve run campaigns at the last five Super Bowls in America, the 2018 Commonwealth Games in Australia, the 2014 Football World Cup in Brazil, the Olympics and Paralympics in Rio in 2016 and Tokyo in 2020, and the European Football Championship in 2020.
-We’re hoping to run one later this year during the World Cup in Qatar.
+“It’s now been running for nine years and we’ve run campaigns at the last six Super Bowls in America, the 2018 and 2022 Commonwealth Games in Australia and UK, the 2014 and 2022 Football World Cups in Brazil and Qatar, the Olympics and Paralympics in Rio in 2016 and Tokyo in 2020, and the European Football Championship in 2020.

 “Recently, we published a report focusing on 21 Commonwealth countries that don’t have sufficient legislation to protect children.
 We’ve also set up a Student Ambassador Network to nurture young leaders in universities such as Surrey.”

 Sarah says her MBA provided key learnings that fed into the creation and success of It’s a Penalty.

 She reveals: “It gave me the confidence to launch the organisation in the first place.
 It enhanced my skill sets so I could work in the collaborative and multi-disciplinary way I needed to, and it allowed me to envisage a brand that could work globally without having a massive infrastructure.